Time Investment: 10 Minutes

 There’s a hidden money making opportunity most photographers miss because of a simple thing they’ve forgotten to include in the contract.

-Add a clause to your contract granting you permission to sell their photos to other parties, namely the parents of the bride and groom, grandparents, bridal party and other family members.
-Once you have permission to sell the wedding photos to family, you can ask the bride and groom for the contact information of both sets of parents.
+Add a clause to your contract granting you permission to sell their photos to other parties, namely the parents of the couple, grandparents, bridal party and other family members.
+Once you have permission to sell the wedding photos to family, you can ask the couple for the contact information of both sets of parents.
 Not only does this allow you to copy all the responsible parties on any communication about the wedding, but you can also use it as a technique for increasing her post-wedding sales.

-After the wedding, it’s customary for the parents of the bride and groom to order an album, but the parents’ photo choices are often worlds away from what the couple has in mind.
+After the wedding, it is customary for the parents of the couple to order an album, but the parents’ photo choices are often worlds away from what the couple has in mind.
 If you’ve ever met with a couple and their parents to go over albums, you know exactly what I’m talking about.
 Consider setting up a separate album design meeting with the parents so that you can focus on their needs individually.

 By including permission to sell the wedding photos to the couple’s parents in your contract, you can ensure that the couple and their parents are included in the album creation process.
 You’re better able to meet their needs, form a relationship with all parties and deliver exactly what they want.
 All of this results in more sales after the wedding.